flasd/redux-fire-auth/README.md

 ```

 ### Licence
 MIT all the way.
-Let's create awesome stuff, yo :rocket:
+Let's create awesome stuff! :rocket: